BippyMiester/RustAnalytics-Plugin/README.md

 ## Description

 Elevate your Rust gaming experience with "RustAnalytics", the ultimate plugin for in-depth server and player analytics.
-Exclusively available on CodeFling.com, this powerful tool is designed for server administrators and players who seek a detailed understanding of in-game activities and performance.
+This powerful tool is designed for server administrators and players who seek a detailed understanding of in-game activities and performance.

 **Key Features:**